General Job Search Guidelines and Resources

 - Flexibility/Adaptability: According to the needs of an organization, being able to adjust easily to a new environment or different conditions.

-- Go Belles: Using the online recruiting system here at Saint Mary’s is a great way to search for jobs where the employers are excited about the opportunity to interview an SMC student or graduate!
+- College Central Network: Using the online recruiting system here at Saint Mary’s is a great way to search for jobs where the employers are excited about the opportunity to interview an SMC student or graduate!

 - Company Websites: Almost all companies have websites and there is generally a tab to search for open positions [careers, employment, etc].
 Sometimes the Human Resources section is where they are located.